mariefiskbak/typescript_hand_ins/week_3/README.md

 3. Now create your own file with an input field and a button.
 When the button is clicked, it should alert a `Hello <inputname` to the user.
-- Hints:
-    - use `document.createElement('input');` and `document.createElement('button');` to create the elements.
-    - Send a div element `(container: HTMLDivElement)` to the function as a container for both the input and the button.
-    - use `container.appendChild(element)` to add the elements to the container.

 <span style="color:orange">SVAR 3:</span>